Cambridge Seminar Agenda Now Available ~ Guest Faculty Offer New Sessions

-Thanks to Brigham and Women's Hospital, for its leadership support to bring Moving Forward with Patient- and Family-Centered Care: Partnerships for Quality and Safety ~ An Intensive Training Seminar to Cambridge, Massachusetts, November 3-6, 2014.
+The Seminar Agenda is now available for the Moving Forward with Patient- and Family-Centered Care: Partnerships for Quality and Safety ~ An Intensive Training Seminar, to be held November 3-6, 2014, in Cambridge, Massachusetts.

 IPFCC's Better Together campaign receives lots of visibility in Canada.
 Read the latest press coverage…

 The new 2014 edition of Privileged Presence: Personal Stories of Connections in Health Care, authored by Liz Crocker, Vice President of IPFCC, and Bev Johnson, President and Chief Executive Officer of IPFCC, is now available.